 Accessibility Services Office

-Student Disability Services (SDS) offers support services and academic accommodations for Daytona State students with documented disabilities.
-The SDS department includes private testing rooms and an adaptive computer lab on the Daytona Beach Campus.
-SDS Advisors are available on all campuses.
-The SDS office provides alternative testing based on certain accommodations in the classroom, SDS office, or a suitable authorized location at the College.
+Counseling & Accessibility Services (CAS) offers support services and academic accommodations for Daytona State students with documented disabilities.
+The CAS department includes private testing rooms and an adaptive computer lab on the Daytona Beach Campus.
+CAS counselors are available on all campuses.
+The CAS office provides alternative testing based on certain accommodations in the classroom, CAS office, or a suitable authorized location at the College.

 The Student Development Office investigates and seeks to resolve student equity concerns and allegations of violations regarding sexual harassment and discrimination based on race, gender, religion, national origin, disability or genetic information.
 Students may submit a formal complaint to the Question & Answer Center on any college campus.
 The Question & Answer Center staff will collect the information and forward it to the Dean of Student Development for review and resolution at the lowest level possible.
 Depending on the nature of the concern, students may submit information directly to the Dean.
 Reasonable arrangements will be made for distance learning students who are unable to attend meetings on the Daytona Beach Campus.